“Huawei’s Honor 8 is the definition of a 'flagship killer' and a steal at $400.”

 It also recharged quickly.
 The Honor 8 sports 9V/2A quick charging, which is similar to Qualcomm’s QuickCharge 2.0 tech.
 It’s theoretically capable of juicing the phone to 50 percent capacity in half an hour, Huawei said, and that’s roughly what we observed.
 It typically took about 15 minutes to reach a 30 – 40 percent charge.
 That’s not as quick as, say, Lenovo’s TurboPower tech on the Moto Z, which is capable of netting you 8 hours of power in 15 minutes.
 It’s not as speedy as Qualcomm’s Quick Charge 3.0, which can charge devices up to 80 percent in 35 minutes, either, but we found the day-to-day difference to be negligible.

 The Honor 8’s screen is bright, colorful, and relatively sharp.
-However, it isn’t as stunning as the Galaxy Note 7’s screen or that on the iPhone 6S Plus.
-It’s average, and that’s fine.
+However, it isn’t as stunning as the Galaxy Note 7’s screen or that on the

 The 5.2-inch screen’s resolution comes in at 1,920 x 1,080 pixels just like the OnePlus 3, but it’s not Quad HD (2,560 x 1,440) like the screen on Lenovo’s Moto Z Force and ZTE’s Axon 7.
 Its viewing angles are unexceptional — the Honor 8’s panel has a tendency to distort color when tilted from side to side, especially in apps and on webpages with white backgrounds.
 It’s a tad reflective — albeit readable — in direct sunlight.